-- It has louvered sides to allow for free circulation of air.
+- It has louvered sides to allow for the free circulation of air.

-- It has a double roof to reduce excessive heat from solar irradiation.
+- It has a double roof to reduce excessive heat from solar radiation.

 - It has metal legs to avoid attacks by termites.
 Sometimes the legs are made of treated wood for the same reason.